 Some ants are tasked with removing waste and excavating new tunnels ready for gardener ants to fill with leaves and fungus.

-The ant colony is made up entirely of females!
-Males are only produced for reproductive purposes and usually only live for a few days.
-The colony is therefore made up entirely of the queen and her milli
+The leafcutter ant colony is basically a girls club made up of millions of females and their queen!
+Males are only produced by the queen when required for reproductive purposes, they are fragile and usually only live for a few days after mating!

 Our Other Displays